cagross/react-specials/README.md

 - meat type is poultry.
 - unit price less than or equal to $7.00 per pound.

+_Note: The email will be sent only if this week's specials contain an item that meets your criteria (e.g. poultry sold for less than $7.00/lb)._

 ---

 _Note: In its current state, the app fetches weekly specials from one specific grocery store: a Giant Food grocery store in Falls Church, VA, USA._